bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 ### PositionHlCommander

-The PositionHlCommander is intended to simplify basic autonomous flight, where all the high level commands exists inside the Crazyflie firmware.
+The PositionHlCommander is intended to simplify basic autonomous flight, where all the high level commands exist inside the Crazyflie firmware.
 The Crazyflie takes off when entering the "with" section, and lands when exiting.
 It has functions for basic movements that are blocking until the motion is finished.